-The English seal has a wider usage and may be used—with authorization—as a design element on certain ceremonial communications, such as formal invitations.
+The English seal has a wider usage and may be used—with authorization—as a design element on certain ceremonial communications, such as invitations as well as merchandise items.

 To ensure consistency, use the art as it is.
 Do not separate or alter the components.

-Contact Tim Legge for digital files of the University seal.
+Contact Tim Legge if you have any questions or for digital files of the University seal.

 Role & Symbolism

 The seal should be used only for official University business and is meant to symbolize permanence.

 The Latin seal is used as the University’s imprimatur in certain formal circumstances and official documents, such as documents from the President’s Office or other high-level administration offices.

 The seal adds authority and authenticity to important documents, including diplomas.